Lithuania and Latvia also boost Belarus-border security

 Lithuania has stopped some 1,540 irregular migrants coming via Belarus so far this year.

-It has erected signs on its side of the frontier saying: "Do not risk your safety — do not travel to Belarus.
+It has erected signs on its side of the border saying: "Do not risk your safety — do not travel to Belarus.
 You may fail to come back".

 And the country's border-guard chief, Rustamas Liubajevas, estimated the Russian Wagner mercenary group has stationed up to 4,500 fighters in Belarus bases near its frontiers with EU and Nato neighbours.